Aoibhinn/CI-MS5-PinkAccessories/README.md

 Home     | The home includes a shop now button and image suiting the theme of the site Products           | The products page displays a list of products available (filter by catgegory, price, rating, alphabetical)
 Product Detail           | The product detail page displays the product image, description, price, add to bag buttons
-Product Management(Add Product)     | A product can be added to the website
+Sale         | The sale page displays a list of products that are currently on sale with pre and sale price Product Management(Add Product)     | A product can be added to the website
 Product Management(Edit Product)     | A product can be edited to the website
 Product Management(Delete Product)     | A product can be deleted from the website.
 This is a modal triggered by a delete button